+Kelly Wanzek, program coordinator Kelly.Kenner@ndscs.edu 701-364-1738

-Thomas Dobrzynski, program coordinator tom.dobrzynski@sandfordhealth.org or thomas.dobrzynski@ndscs.edu 701-364-1737 / 701-231-6978 Face-to-Face: Fargo Hybrid: Live-video and Face-to-Face
+Face-to-Face: Fargo \Hybrid: Live-video and Face-to-Face

 The Paramedic Technology program is designed to prepare the student with the necessary skills to complete national certification and obtain employment as a paramedic.
 Paramedics primarily provide care to emergency patients in an out of hospital setting.
 Through proper patient assessment and medical care, the paramedic's goal is to prevent and reduce mortality and morbidity due to illness and injury.
 Paramedics are an essential component of the continuum of care and serve as a link to other health care professionals.
 Paramedics are responsible and accountable to physician medical direction.